FLAG & LSR fact sheet

 Granularity of data needed

 SBTi has specified they are looking for completeness of data and accuracy in the development of FLAG targets.
-Companies who rely on spend based measurements or do not comprehensively measure Scope 3 will need to step change their footprinting methodology and data strategies.
+Companies that rely on spend-based measurements or do not comprehensively measure Scope 3 will need to change their footprinting methodology and data strategies.

 Historical data gaps